High Degree Sum of Squares Proofs, Bienstock-Zuckerberg hierarchy and Chvatal-Gomory cuts: Introduction

 In Section~\ref{sect:cg}, we give the packing analog of Theorem~\ref{th:setcover}.
 In this case the standard $\sos$ hierarchy is sufficient.
 Moreover, we show that the optimal value of maximizing a linear function over the $d$-th CG closure of a packing polytope (an NP-hard problem in general) can be approximated, to arbitrary precision and in polynomial time, by using the standard $\sos$ hierarchy.

-Final remarks and future directions are given in Section~\ref{sect:conclusions}. \ifshort Due to page limit policy of 25 pages, additional material can be found in \cite{??}. \else \paragraph{Recent developments.} Very recently Fiorini et al. \cite{FioriniHW17} claim a new approach to reproduce the Bienstock-Zuckerberg hierarchy.
+Final remarks and future directions are given in Section~\ref{sect:conclusions}. \ifshort Due to page limit policy of 25 pages, the full version of the paper can be found in \cite{mas19}. \else \paragraph{Recent developments.} Very recently Fiorini et al. \cite{FioriniHW17} claim a new approach to reproduce the Bienstock-Zuckerberg hierarchy.
 We remark that their framework is weaker than the one presented in this paper, meaning that does not generalize to packing problems (see Section~\ref{sect:cg}).
 Moreover, their proof is essentially based on similar arguments as used in this paper (formerly appeared in \cite{Mastrolilli17}).
 We give more details in the appendix. \fi